Polish hussars: Tactics

 The hussars represented the heavy cavalry of the Commonwealth.
 The Towarzysz husarski (Companion) commanded his own poczet (kopia) consisting of two to five similarly armed retainers and other servants (czeladnicy) who tended to his horses, food, supplies, repairs and fodder and often participated in battle.
 His 'lance' was part of a larger unit known as a banner (chorągiew).
-Each banner had from 30 to over 60 kopia.
+Each banner had between 30 and 60 kopia (lances) or more.
 The commander, per his contractual obligation, was called "rotmistrz", while the de facto commander was often the porucznik (lieutenant).
 There was also one chorąży (ensign) who carried the banner's flag (chorągiew) and could command the banner when the porucznik was unable to.
 Each banner had one rotmistrz kopia that was larger than its other lances; this included trumpeters, and musicians (kettle drummers, more trumpeters etc.).
 There were other towarzysze with duties (keeping order, helping with manoeuvres) within the banner during battle, but their functions are rather poorly understood.

-The Polish hussars' primary battle tactic was the charge.
+The Polish hussars' primary battle tactic was the mounted charge.
 They charged at and through the enemy.
 The charge started at a slow pace and in a relatively loose formation.
 The formation gradually gathered pace and closed ranks while approaching the enemy, and reached its highest pace and closest formation immediately before engagement.
-They tended to repeat the charge several times until the enemy formation broke (they had supply wagons with spare lances).
+They tended to repeat the charge several times until the enemy formation broke (the Polish hussars had supply wagons with spare lances).
 The tactic of a charge by heavily armoured hussars and horses was usually decisive for nearly two centuries.
 The hussars fought with a kopia (lance), a koncerz (stabbing sword), a szabla (sabre), set of two to six pistols, often a carbine or arquebus (known in Polish as a bandolet) and sometimes a warhammer or light battle-axe.
 The lighter, Ottoman-style saddle allowed for more armour to be used by both the horses and the warriors.
 Moreover, the horses were bred to be especially fearless and resistant, and they could run quite fast with a heavy load while recovering quickly.
 They were hybrids of old, Polish equine lineage and eastern horses, usually from Tatar tribes.
-As a result, a horse could walk hundreds of kilometres loaded with over 100 kilograms (warrior plus armour and weaponry) and instantly charge.
+As a result, a horse could walk hundreds of kilometres loaded with over 100 kg (the hussar with their armour and weapons) and instantly charge.
 Hussar horses were also very agile and maneuverable.
 This made hussars able to fight with any cavalry or infantry force from heavy cuirassiers to quick light-armed Tatars.
 There was a death penalty for selling a hussar horse (sometimes the horses were referred to as "tarpan") to someone outside of Polish–Lithuanian Commonwealth.